naturenet/naturenet-datavis/README.md

 NatureNet data visualization

 nnvis.js contains two jQuery plugins.
 First, "dataParser" is used to parse data from NN APIs.
-Second, nnbarchart is used to draw a bar chart.
+Second, "nnbarchart" is used to draw a bar chart.

-Here is how to use the nnvis.js.

-A demo can be found here: http://webpages.uncc.edu/~jxia3/nnvis/.
+A demo of how to use nnvis.js can be found here: http://webpages.uncc.edu/~jxia3/nnvis/.
 The demo uses fontawesome and Bootstrap for the UI design.

+Here is how to use the nnvis.js:

 Step 1: Files to include
 ```HTML